 The Import selection opens the Import Wizard.
-The Import Wizard prompts you through the steps required to import maps and modules from a source computer, CDs (IBM Recovery CDs or ImageUltra Builder Distribution CDs), folders, and other repositories.
+The Import Wizard prompts you through the steps required to import maps and modules from a source computer, CDs (ThinkCentre and ThinkPad Recovery CDs or ImageUltra Builder Distribution CDs), folders, an ImageUltra export package, and other repositories.
 A Repository window must be open before this selection can be made.